sodiboo/niri-flake/docs.md

 <!-- sorting key: programs.niri.settings.g.workspaces.name -->
 ## `programs.niri.settings.workspaces.<name>.name`
-- type: `null or string`
+- type: `string`
-- default: `null`
+- default: `the key of the workspace`

-An (optional) name for the workspace.
-Defaults to the value of the key.

-This attribute is intended to be used when you wish to preserve a specific order for the named workspaces.
+The name of the workspace.
+You set this manually if you want the keys to be ordered in a specific way.

 <!-- sorting key: programs.niri.settings.g.workspaces.open-on-output -->